-Later that evening we went to a local wine bar, we sat in a romantic corner and ordered a bottle of white wine and a few snacks.
-I noticed a group of young men talking and joking whilst leaning casually against the bar, a group of young ladies came in and strolled nonchalantly passed them, the boys stopped talking and gave each other a nudge.
+Later that evening we went to a local wine bar.
+We sat in a romantic corner and ordered a bottle of white wine and a few snacks.
+I noticed a group of young men talking and joking whilst leaning casually against the bar; a group of young ladies came in and strolled nonchalantly past them.
+The boys stopped talking and gave each other a nudge.

-He walked towards our table, waved his finger towards me and said 'Hello, remember me'.
-I nodded, got up and gave him a hug, he insisted we joined him and his friends.
-So we wondered over and started to act as long lost brothers
+He walked towards our table, waved his finger towards me and said 'Hello, remember me?'
+I nodded, got up and gave him a hug, he insisted we join him and his friends.
+So we wandered over and started to act as long-lost brothers.

-These little incidents are starting to confuse my mind, and as 'our baby' is approaching an age where we are not needed anymore, what’s the point of us sipping wine to the sweet sound of other babies wind.
+These little incidents are starting to confuse my mind.
+As our baby is approaching an age where we are not needed anymore, what’s the point of us sipping wine to the sweet sound of other babies' wind?